fareezmurad/Notes/JavaScript/Basics.md

 console.log(name);
 ```

-Naming variable cannot use reserved keywords

-- Example: let, if, else
+- Naming variable cannot use reserved keywords.
+Example: let, if, else
 - Should be meaningful
 - Cannot start with number
 - Cannot contain a space or hyphen(-)